Zelex/jo_clojure/README.md

 The long-term goal is to add types/functions for machine learning, matrices, tensors, etc...

 # Currently:
-* Native implementation of entire core lib.
+* Native implementation of almost entire core lib.
+See TODO.md
 * Parses code into native structures (AST), then executes.
 Essentially interpreted - though does some clever things here and there.
 * Lazy sequences
 * Startup time is ridiculously fast by comparison